Our experience and background allows us to provide expert consulting services in the field of microelectronics.

 He has developed a strong perspective on the many possible causes of device failures as well as hermetic package sealing and hermeticity testing of hybrids and other types of hermetically sealed implanted Class III medical devices.

 Tom is an experienced expert witness at both deposition and trial.
-He has hadled patent cases and product liability cases related to Class III medical implants.
-One case in particular involving a cochlear implant failure can be found here.
+He has handled patent cases and product liability cases related to Class III medical implants.